Singapore Tourist Pass vs EZ-link Card: Get Unlimited Rides on Singapore's Public Transport

 Where can I purchase them?

-EZ-links can be purchased at any Transitlink Ticket Office found in MRT stations and bus interchanges.
+EZ-links can be purchased at any Transitlink Ticket Offices found in MRT stations and bus interchanges.
 You could also approach the Passenger Service Centres at the same stations and interchanges or 7-Eleven stores.
+There’s one at the MRT station in Changi Airport too, so you can get it the moment you get off the Arrival Hall.